Mean Field Game of Controls with State Reflections: Existence and Limit Theory: Introduction

-This issue by joint law dependence also poses additional complexities in establishing the limit theory within the relaxed control framework.
-In response to this challenge, we adopt the extension transformation (see \equref{eq:extension}) introduced in Bo et al. \cite{BWWY} together with a separation condition (see (A1) in \assref{ass1} and \remref{ass1_remark} for details).
+This issue caused by joint law dependence also poses additional complexities in establishing the limit theory within the relaxed control framework.
+In response to this challenge, we adopt the extension transformation (see \equref{eq:extension}) introduced in \cite{BWWY} together with a separation condition (see (A1) in \assref{ass1} and \remref{ass1_remark}).
 We consider the joint distribution of entire trajectories of the state and control processes and establish the fixed point result directly on the extended space.
 As a price to pay, our method brings new difficulties in compactification arguments using relaxed control formulation in the weak sense.
-Some additional efforts are needed to conclude the fixed point result on the extended space, and the proof of \thmref{existence_RMFE} differs substantially from the one in Lacker \cite{Lacker} for the classical MFG (see \lemref{closed} and \lemref{compact_set} in the present paper).
+Some additional efforts are needed to conclude the fixed point result on the extended space, and the proof of \thmref{existence_RMFE} differs substantially from the one in Lacker \cite{Lacker} for the classical MFG (see \lemref{closed} and \lemref{compact_set}).

-The second theoretical contribution is our incorporation of state reflections in the MFG problem (see \eqref{strict_SDE} and \eqref{eq:reflectedterm}), By using a proper Skorokhod mapping, we reveal that the problem can be reformulated to allow us to apply the techniques for MFG of controls without state reflections.
-To ease the presentation, we focus on the simple case when the state process $X_t$ reflects upon reaching a random boundary $A_t$ for $t\in[0,T]$, which is a given continuous stochastic process $A = (A_t)_{t \in [0,T]}$ (see the formulation in \equref{strict_SDE}).
+The second theoretical contribution is our incorporation of state reflections in the MFG problem (see \eqref{strict_SDE} and \eqref{eq:reflectedterm}).
+By using a proper Skorokhod mapping, we reveal that the problem can be reformulated to allow us to apply the techniques for MFG of controls without state reflections.
+For ease the presentation, we focus on the simple case where the state process $X=(X_t)_{t\in[0,T]}$ reflects upon reaching a given random boundary $A=(A_t)_{t\in[0,T]}$ as a continuous stochastic process (see \equref{strict_SDE}).
 In particular, to address the additional reflection behavior and stochastic boundary, we introduce a flexible formulation that expands the canonical space by incorporating the canonical space of the process $A$.
-With the help of the Skorokhod mapping, reflections can be hidden into the additional dimension in the canonical process, leaving us to primarily deal with the joint law issues in the compactification method and the limit theory.
+With the help of the Skorokhod mapping, reflections can be encoded in the additional dimension in the canonical process, leaving us to primarily deal with the joint law issues in the compactification method and the limit theory.
 Our approach in the present paper provides a convenient and novel way to handle general state reflections in the MFG framework, which may motivate some related future studies.